valsson-group/masterclass-22-11/INSTRUCTIONS.md

 ## Summary of Theory

 Here, we will briefly summarize the theory behind variationally enhanced sampling (VES).
-For an full overview of VES, you should read the [original paper](https://doi.org/10.1103/PhysRevLett.113.090601), a recent review [book chapter on VES](https://doi.org/10.1007/978-3-319-44677-6_50), or a recent [enhanced sampling review](https://doi.org/10.33011/livecoms.4.1.1583) that includes discussion about VES.
+For an full overview of VES, you should read the [original paper](https://doi.org/10.1103/PhysRevLett.113.090601), a  review in a [book chapter on VES](https://doi.org/10.1007/978-3-319-44677-6_50), or a recent [enhanced sampling review](https://doi.org/10.33011/livecoms.4.1.1583) that includes discussion about VES.

 VES is based on the the following functional of the bias potential: